WBME-CD

-WBME-CD, virtual channel 41 (UHF digital channel 17), is a low-power, Class A MeTV owned-and-operated television station licensed to Milwaukee, Wisconsin, United States.
-Owned by Chicago-based Weigel Broadcasting, it is sister to CBS affiliate WDJT-TV (channel 58), Racine-licensed independent station WMLW-TV (channel 49) and low-power Telemundo affiliate WYTU-LD (channel 63).
-The stations share studios in the Renaissance Center office complex on South 60th Street in West Allis (with a Milwaukee postal address), while WBME-CD's transmitter is located in Milwaukee's Lincoln Park.
+WBME-CD (channel 41) is a low-power, Class A television station in Milwaukee, Wisconsin, United States, airing programming from the classic television network MeTV.
+It is owned and operated by Weigel Broadcasting alongside CBS affiliate WDJT-TV (channel 58), independent station WMLW-TV (channel 49) and low-power Telemundo affiliate WYTU-LD (channel 63).
+The stations share studios in the Renaissance Center office complex on South 60th Street in West Allis; WBME-CD's transmitter is located in Milwaukee's Lincoln Park.

-Due to its low-power status, the broadcasting radius does not reach all of southeastern Wisconsin.
+Due to WBME-CD's low-power status, the broadcasting radius does not reach all of southeastern Wisconsin.
 Therefore, the station is simulcast in 16:9 widescreen standard definition on WDJT's second digital subchannel in order to reach the entire market.
-This relay signal can be seen on UHF channel 29.2 (or virtual channel 58.2) from the same Lincoln Park transmitter facility.
+This relay signal can be seen on channel 58.2 from the same Lincoln Park transmitter facility.